GerHobbelt/jquery.print-in-page/README.md

 #### The Answer

-Again, `jquery.print-in-page` at your service!
+Again, `jQuery.print-in-page` at your service!
 The example code above (see the first Use Case) merely applies a set of classes to your current DOM and that is it, really.
 It also invokes the standard browser print command (`window.print()`) at the appropriate time and offers a plethora of events where you can hook into the preview and print processes to further tweak your DOM.

 When all is done, the 'pip' classes are removed from the DOM again and the old situation is restored.